 That’s where my weakness for greens comes from.
 The limited 8*4 feet balcony space is no deterrent.
 Last summer, the pots mainly contained flowering plants.
-This summer, I’m repotting them with jasmines, and white and oragne hibiscus.
+This summer, I’m repotting them with jasmines, and white and orange hibiscus.
 I’m also adding some vegetables to the mix.

 Certain vegetables thrive well even in pots.
 You can grow them in deep pots of 14″-18″ size or use planter boxes.
 It all depends on choosing the right vegetables – the ones whose roots don’t grow very deep.
 Get started with me if you want to grow your own vegetable garden.

 3. Coriander – This without doubt is my favorite herb to grow.
 Less maintenance and quite easy to grow.
 Recycle used cans or tins and fill it up with soil.
 If you can’t make a drain hole at the bottom of the can, fill it up with gravels for about 2 inches and then put the soil on top.
-Once you have the container ready, take a handful of coriander seeds and rub them with your sandals (footwear).
+Once you have the container ready, take a handful of coriander seeds and rub them with your footwear.
 Pour the crushed seeds into the can, cover it a layer of soil, water it and forget it.
 Ensure it gets enough sunlight.
 You should have a bunch of coriander leaves within a month.

 5. Beans – Sow the seeds in pots a few inches apart.
 The plant grows into a vine so train them on the grill or a tall pole.
 You will need at least seven pots to grow seven plants to feed a family of three.
 If you grow just one plant, the harvest will not be enough.

 Nitrate manure is available in most nurseries.
 Put about 25-30 gms of organic manure to the vegetable pots once in 30 days.